 Climate and best time to go: There is a light breeze from the sea, which makes it more comfortable when the weather gets hot.
 The best time to visit is between October and February.
 During the rainy season it is humid and there is often a cloud hanging around the mountain.
 It rains here sometimes even during the hot season.

-Ordination: May be possible if one speaks Thai, but normally Westerners are sent to Wat Pah Nanachat for training.
+Ordination: It is possible, there may be a senior Western monk who can teach and help translate Thai.
+Otherwise Westerners are sent to Wat Pah Nanachat for training.

-1.16 Samnak Song Tham Krabok (drug withdrawal)
+1.18 Samnak Song Tham Krabok (drug withdrawal)